matrix-org/matrix-spec-proposals/specification/event_signing.rst

         return event_json_object

 The event is then stripped of all non-essential keys both at the top level and within the ``content`` object.
-Essential top-level keys given below; any top-level keys not in this list are removed.
+Any top-level keys not in he following list MUST be removed:

 .. code::